juditacs/langid/README.md

 These commands will train the language models using the training files found in the directory `train` (`--train-files` option).
 By deafult there are train files for 7 languages (Dutch, English, French, German, Hungarian, Italian, Spanish) but you're free to add more or use different ones.
-The trained models are in the `model` directory (`--model` option).
+The trained models are in the `model` directory (`--model-files` option).

 ## Language detecting mode

 Once the models are trained, you can use them to identify the language of the input.
 There are two kinds of input supported:

-1. STDIN: each line of the standard input is treated as a separate document
+1. STDIN: each line of the standard input is treated as a separate document.
+This is the default.
 2. Document-level: a language is assigned to each document in a directory

 The output is a tab-separated file with the following columns: